Why You Shouldn't Aerate Your Lawn in the Spring

 It sounds great – right?
 But if you live in Maryland or Virginia, aerating and seeding your lawn in spring can actually do more harm than good!

-Why is Spring Aeration and Seeding Less Effective For My Lawn?
+Why is Spring Aeration Less Effective For My Lawn?

 Aerating and seeding your Maryland or Virginia lawn in the spring can actually make your spring and summer lawn care more difficult!
 Seeding after aeration in the spring can be less effective for several reasons:

-Aerating and seeding your lawn in late summer or early fall will give you thicker, denser grass – which is why we recommend fall seeding be done between mid-August and October 1.
+The best time to aerate and seed your lawn is in late summer or early fall since it will give you thicker, denser grass – which is why we recommend fall seeding be done between mid-August and October 1.

 Most grass in Maryland and Northern Virginia is cool season turf.
 These grasses slow their growth in the fall before becoming dormant in winter.
 We get a lot of questions from our clients about the role fall aeration and seeding can play in their overall lawn health, but there are lots of benefits, including: